LyubomirT/forcevar/README.md

 We're planning to add a lot of features to ForceVar, including but not limited to:

-- Support for Firefox and other non-Chromium browsers
 - A more customizable interface
 - A way to export and import your configurations
 - Kind of a "dark mode" for the extension